AkshantVats/Learning/InterviewCampProblems/README.md

   6. Given a sorted array in non-decreasing order, return an array of squares of each number, also in non-decreasing order.
 For example:[-4,-2,-1,0,3,5] -> [0,1,4,9,16,25]

   7. Given an array of integers, find the shortest sub array, that if sorted, results in the entire array being sorted.For example:[1,2,4,5,3,5,6,7] --> [4,5,3] - If you sort from indices 2 to 4, the entire array is sorted.[1,3,5,2,6,4,7,8,9] --> [3,5,2,6,4] -  If you sort from indices 1 to 5, the entire array is sorted.

+  8. You are given an array of integers.
+Rearrange the array so that all zeroes are at the beginning of the array.For example,a = [4,2,0,1,0,3,0] -> [0,0,0,1,2,3,4]